kria/TfsPolicy/README.md

 # TfsPolicy

-TfsPolicy is a plugin for Team Foundation Server that can deny TFS events based policies.
+TfsPolicy is a plugin for Team Foundation Server that can deny TFS events based on policies.

 This isn't a polished product by any means, more of an example of how these things can be accomplished.